 California Population Trends by Geography

-This dataset provides population estimate trends from 1998 to the current year for each of California’s 58 counties, further disaggregated by Detailed Analysis Units (DAUs) - the smallest geographic units historically used by the California Department of Water Resources for water planning as part of the California Water Plan.
+The datasets provide population estimate trends from 1998 to the current year for each of California’s 58 counties, further disaggregated by Detailed Analysis Units (DAUs) - the smallest geographic units historically used by the California Department of Water Resources for water planning as part of the California Water Plan.
 DAUs are subdivisions of Planning Areas and often align with county boundaries, although a single DAU may span multiple counties.
 They have traditionally supported water demand estimates based on crop and land use types.
-The population estimates were developed using U.S. Bureau Census 2000, 2010 and 2020 data.
-Throughout the estimation process, intermediate results were reviewed and adjusted as needed, with professional judgment applied to smooth trends where appropriate.
+Within this dataset, two data tables are provided: 1) A table showing [population trends by county and DAU](https://data.cnra.ca.gov/dataset/population-trends-by-geography/resource/751d4f96-7881-488b-9401-28fd32649c39), and 2) A table showing [population trends by county, DAU, and places]( https://data.cnra.ca.gov/dataset/population-trends-by-geography/resource/ce6e2a05-bbed-4fbe-80e4-91400e175727) The population estimates in these tables were developed using U.S. Census 2000, 2010, and 2020 data, along with California Department of Finance (DOF) intercensal estimates.
+The county‑DAU table uses DOF July county totals, while the county‑DAU‑places table uses DOF January place totals.
+DOF produces population estimates twice each year—January and July.
+January estimates are available at the level of census places within each county, whereas July estimates are produced at the county level.
+As a result, county totals differ between the two due to six months of natural change (births, deaths, migration) and because January estimates incorporate preliminary vital statistics that are finalized in the July series.
+Throughout development, intermediate results were reviewed and adjusted as needed, applying professional judgment to smooth trends where appropriate.
 Since the California Water Plan is retiring DAUs as its planning and analysis framework, future updates to this dataset will transition away from DAU based geography.
 Instead, population estimates will be provided based on other geographic units, such as the 8-digit Hydrologic Units (HUC8) defined by the U.S. Geological Survey’s Watershed Boundary Dataset.
-A [dashboard](https://tableau.cnra.ca.gov/t/DWR_Planning/views/DAU-County-Pop-Trends_16297434958570/PopTrendsforaCountywithmap?%3Aembed=y&%3Aiid=1&%3AisGuestRedirectFromVizportal=y) is available for visualizing historical population trends by county and DAU.
+A [dashboard](https://tableau.cnra.ca.gov/#/site/DWR_Planning/views/County_DAU_Places_Pop_Trends/JanuaryPopbyPlacesforacountyandayear?:iid=1) is available for visualizing population trends by county and DAU and places.
+Please note that county-DAU-places values reflect DOF January estimates, while County-DAU values reflect DOF July estimates.

 Data files